 Of course if Uncooked Salmon is not your thing then feel free to lose the Lox and just grab a bagel and “Schmear”.
 You really can’t come to New York and not try one of its most famous foods, though.

-Santa – “there are, like, thirty Ray’s Pizzas.
+“There are, like, thirty Ray’s Pizzas.
 They all claim to be the original.
-But the real one’s on 11th”
+But the real one’s on 11th“Santa Claus – Elf

-It can be argued long and hard where Cheesecake originated, However, The commercial Cheesecake we all know and love was discovered and popularised in New York.
+It can be argued long and hard where Cheesecake originated, However, The commercial Cheesecake we all know and love was discovered and popularized in New York.
 New York Style Cheesecake is incredible.
 Rich Creamy and dense.
 It’s utterly Divine whether you have it plain as intended or with delicious fruit toppings.

 Hamburgers are an American Institution.
-And Shake shack is currently the BIG name in Burgers on the East coast of America.
+And Shake Shack is currently the BIG name in Burgers on the East coast of America.
 While California has its In and Out Burger New York has the Shake Shack.
 This post is not about which is best (It’s Shake Shack!), this post is about telling you to grab one anytime you are in New York.

-Shake shack started as nothing more than a food cart at Madison Square Gardens and has now grown into an international franchise.
+Shake Shack started as nothing more than a food cart at Madison Square Gardens and has now grown into an international franchise.
 Its Burgers are fantastic and we love the Crinkle cut fries.
-For a fast food restaurant, it’s rare in that it serves alcohol.
+For a fast-food restaurant, it’s rare in that it serves alcohol.
 But its Shakes and Concretes are what separate it from the crowd.